kevinferrare/spice86/README.md

 Overridable means that the function calls no other function, or that it calls only overridden functions as calling Java from ASM is supported but ASM from Java is not.

-If you sort by approximate size, you are likely to get the easiest targets first :)
+If you sort by approximate size, you are likely to get the easiest targets first.

 Note that approximate size does not always reflect the real size of the function as it is the difference between entry point address and encountered return address.
 A small function can sometimes be a monster that only got partially executed.